 The colour temperature also affects the psyche.
 For example, the colours green, blue and violet (also known as purple) suggest a cooler room temperature.
 They enable us to focus better and usually have a calming effect.
 Cold colours in cool shades have a high share of blue in their colour composition.
-Blue, red and yellow are so-called "primary colours" that cannot be mixed.
-But they are used to make many other colours.
+Blue, red and yellow are so-called "primary colours".
+They are used to make many other colours.
 For example, violet (or purple) is made of a cool, calming blue and a warm, stimulating red.
 Violet is often used in the creative context as this unusual colour is a synonym for extravagance, inspiration and spirituality.

 Warm interior colours